 Distributors.
 Resellers.
 Affiliates.
 All are names for business entities who purchase goods and products directly from a supplier to resell, or redistribute to consumers.

-Distributors offer the manpower and cash flow needed to promote and sell products directly to consumers, and take the burden of mass distribution off the manufacturer, but many times this type of business partnership can create complications for SEO.
+Distributors offer the manpower and cash flow needed to promote and sell products directly to consumers, and take the burden of mass distribution off the manufacturer, but many times this type of business partnership can create complications for product pages and SEO.

 The Challenges of Optimizing a Distributor’s or Reseller Websites for Search

 When it comes to online marketing it’s often unclear which marketing and product information should be housed on the manufacturer’s site and which content should be syndicated out to distributors.
 Due to limitations on time and money it’s often the same content that get recycled across all sites.
 Tips for syndicating content.